AS SCHOOL STARTS, OVER ONE MILLION EDUCATORS & STUDENTS

 The Reynolds Center for Teaching, Learning and Creativity (ReynoldsTLC.org), Reynolds’ non-profit educational R&D and teacher retreat center, has taken on the program support for the worldwide Dot Day event.
-The organization has built and manages The Dot Club website, which provides free registration for the event, along with a free downloadable Dot Day Educator’s Handbook, multi-lingual posters and an official participation certificate.
+The organization has built and managed The Dot Club website, which provides free registration for the event, along with a free downloadable Dot Day Educator’s Handbook, multi-lingual posters, and an official participation certificate.

 Educational organizations around the globe have embraced the Dot Day movement, including National Art Education Association, Association of International Schools in Africa, Japan Art Education Association, Arts|Learning,

 International Dot Day partners include FableVision Studios, FableVision Learning, Candlewick Press, Discovery Educator Network, Angela Maiers and Choose2Matter, NYSCATE, colAR – Puteko Ltd., MassCUE, Kids Talk Radio Los Angeles, as well as Skype in the Classroom, and the million people around the world making their mark on September 15th.

 - Date: Official day is September 15th-ish – teachers usually start at the beginning of September and celebrate right through October

 - Twitter: @DotClubConnect, #DotDay